Inching closer to that big Atlanta move? Stay prepared and avoid surprises by learning the top 7 things you need to know about moving to Atlanta!

 There’s something for everyone in Atlanta.
 The city is almost made for foodies, as you can enjoy fast food to gourmet burgers.
 There’s critically-acclaimed restaurants to some pretty good food trucks in A-town, too.

-You can also enjoy weekly farmers’ markets or authentic ethic eateries.
+You can also enjoy weekly farmers’ markets or authentic ethnic eateries.
 You’ll be moving to food heaven.

 Do you love fine-dining, cheap eats or baked goods?
 You’ll want to relocate to Atlanta as soon as the delicious flavors burst onto your tongue.